 Novyi Sokil, the first Plast campground in the USA, has been hosting various Plast activities, including their popular summer camps, for over 65 years.
-Situated on 40+ acres of beautiful parkland, Novyi Sokil is known for its intimate, friendly, warm and personalized atmosphere.
+Situated on approximately 80 acres of beautiful parkland, Novyi Sokil is known for its intimate, friendly, warm and personalized atmosphere.
 This is truly a camp where EVERYBODY knows your name and cares about you.

 Wooded forests, ravines, hills and valleys create a beautiful natural backdrop for summer activities.
 A large, in-ground pool offers the opportunity for swim lessons in the mornings and recreational swimming in the afternoons.
 Yunatstvo (ages 12-18) camp in tents, while novatstvo (ages 7-11) sleep in barracks.
 The camp kitchen prepares meals from scratch, and serves delicious food, four times a day.
 Sometimes we’re even lucky enough to get borscht and varenyky!